-After resolving hundreds of collaborative cases over the past seven years, I agree wholeheartedly with Mahatma Gandhi.
+After resolving hundreds of collaborative cases over the past eighteen years, I agree wholeheartedly with Mahatma Gandhi.
 The joy in helping spouses resolve their conflict in a dignified manner is a joy that is both professionally and spiritually rewarding.

 “My joy was boundless.
 I had learnt the true practice of law.